$p$-Integrality of canonical coordinates: Abstract

 \section{Abstract}

-Let $L=\delta^n+\sum_{i=0}^{n-1}a_i(z)\delta^i$ be a differential operator with coefficients in $\mathbb{Q}(z)$ of order $n\geq2$, where $\delta=z d/dz$.
-Suppose that $L$ has maximal unipotent monodromy at zero.
-In this paper we give a sufficient condition for the canonical coordinate of $L$ belongs to $\mathbb{Z}_p[[z]]$.
-This sufficient condition relies on the notion of Frobenius structure.
-As a consequence of the main result we prove that if $n=4$ and $L$ is an irreducible Picard-Fuchs equation with maximal unipotent monodromy at zero having a strong B-incarnation, then there is an integer $N>0$ such that the canonical coordinate of $L$ belongs to $\mathbb{Z}[1/N][[z]]$.
+Let $L$ be a differential operator with coefficients in $\mathbb{Q}(z)$ of order $n\geq2$ with maximal unipotent monodromy at zero.
+In this paper we are interested in determining when the canonical coordinate of $L$ belongs to $\mathbb{Z}_p[[z]]$.
+For this purpose, motivated by a recent conjecture due to P. Candelas, X. de la Ossa and D. van Straten~\cite{CD}, we study the situation when $L$ has a strong Frobenius structure $\Phi=(\phi_{i,j})_{1\leq i,j\leq n}\in M_n(\mathbb{Z}_p[[z]])$ such that $\phi_{1,1}(0)=1$.
+We then give a necessary and sufficient condition for the canonical coordinate of $L$ to belong to $\mathbb{Z}_p[[z]]$ when $L$ has such a strong Frobenius structure.